russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 Content to be alone
 And many things he discovered
 His many things known
-None big, and none complete
+None big, none complete

-Until one morning
+Until that one morning
-He sensed that the woods were
+He sensed that the woods were smiling
-smiling
 And he knew why
 For not knowing big things
 and none complete